auth0/docs/articles/native-platforms/android/04-user-profile.md

 ---
 title: User Profile
-description: This tutorial will show you how to use Lock v2 to get the user's profile data.
+description: This tutorial will show you how to use Lock to get the user's profile data.
 ---

-This tutorial will show you how to use Lock v2 to get the user's profile data in your android apps with Auth0.
+This tutorial will show you how to use Lock to get the user's profile data in your Android apps with Auth0.

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following: